-The accounting policies adopted in the preparation of these consolidated financial statements are consistent with those followed in the preparation of the Group's annual consolidated financial statements for the year ended 31 December 2021, except as disclosed in note 2.1 and the adoption of new standards or amendments to existing standards that have become applicable effective from 1 January 2022, which are disclosed below.
+The accounting policies adopted in the preparation of these consolidated financial statements are consistent with those followed in the preparation of the Group's annual consolidated financial statements for the year ended 31 December 2022, except for the adoption of new standards or amendments to existing standards that have become applicable effective from 1 January 2023, which are disclosed below.
 The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.